Referee1536/discord-rp-tutorial/README.md

 - If the image is not showing, give it a few minutes.
 Discord takes time to process images.
 If you refresh the page and your images are gone, do not upload them again, as Discord is still in the middle of processing your image.
 - Is Discord up-to-date?
 Close the `.bat` file, press `Ctrl` + `R` in Discord to relaunch and check for updates, and open the `.bat` file again.
+- Is your code up-to-date?
+Check out the latest [releases](https://github.com/Referee1536/discord-rp-tutorial/releases) that may fix your issue.
 - If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
 This will check for any syntax errors that may be preventing your code from running properly.
 - If double-clicking on the `.bat` file does not open Command Prompt, right-click on it -> Open.
 If it still doesn't open Command Prompt, double-check to make sure